 For Mentees | Staff Mentorship Program

 Stanford is a large institution.
-At times, it can be difficult to navigate the job classifications and opportunities for career growth and advancement in the School of Medicine.
-If you are looking to refresh, refine, or reinvent your career, or just get objective advice on your decision-making or other skills, the School of Medicine Mentorship Program is a great place to start.
+At times, it can be difficult to understand how to grow your career in the School of Medicine.
+If you are looking to connect within leaders, or just get objective advice on your decision-making or other skills, the School of Medicine Mentorship Program is a great place to start.

 You can be a mentee in the SoM Mentoring Program if you: have worked at